KfcEnjoyer/Nft-Aggregator/README.md

 ## Usage

 You simply enter a NFT address into submit box and get data about that NFT from a database if record exists.
-If not record gets created and then added to a database
+If not record gets created and then returned to user

 ![expl1](https://github.com/KfcEnjoyer/Nft-Aggregator/blob/main/images/expl1.png)